JongKI-PARK/OSTEPprac/CHAP15/README.md

     VA  9: 0x00000357 (decimal:  855) --> PA or segmentation violation?
   ```

-<br><br><br>
+<br><br>

-**4. Run some of the same problems above, but with larger address spaces (-a) and physical memories (-p).**
+> **4. Run some of the same problems above, but with larger address spaces (-a) and physical memories (-p).**

 <br><br><br>

-**5. What fraction of randomly-generated virtual addresses are valid, as a function of the value of the bounds register?
+> **5. What fraction of randomly-generated virtual addresses are valid, as a function of the value of the bounds register?
 Make a graph from running with different random seeds, with limit values ranging from 0 up to the maximum size of the address space.**